apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple Tops the List of Best-Managed Companies of 2024**
+**Biden offers a blueprint for US support in Syria, announces airstrikes against ISIS targets**

-You can read more about it [here](https://www.wsj.com/business/apple-best-managed-company-2024-20eb2e06).
+You can read more about it [here](https://www.cnn.com/2024/12/08/politics/biden-assad-syria-white-house/index.html).

 ## Requirements
 - Python 3.8